osbornemj/text2bib/README.md

 ## Code

-The code that performs the conversion from text to BibTeX is in the `Converter` class in the `Services` directory.
+The code that performs the conversion from text to BibTeX is in the `Converter` class in the `Services` directory and the other files in the `Services` directory together with the files in the `Traits` directory.
 The rest of the code creates a front end for users and administrators/developers.

 When logged in as an administrator, you have access to the Admin page.
 The most significant link on this page is `Examples`.
 The `examples` and `example_fields` tables in the database contain the text (`source`) and correct conversion (`type` in `examples` table, fields in `example-fields` table) for a large number of references.
 You can add examples by editing the `ExampleSeeder` (in `database/seeders`) and re-running that seeder.